 Vijaya Ramesh, PhD

-Dr. Ramesh is an Associate Professor of Neurology at Harvard Medical School and an Associate Neurologist at MGH.
+Dr. Ramesh is a Professor of Neurology at Harvard Medical School and an Associate Neurologist at MGH.
 She obtained her Ph.D. from University of Madras, India and completed postdoctoral training in the laboratories of James Gusella (MGH) and Dr. Vivian Shih (MGH).
 Her laboratory works on NF2 and TSC, employing disease-relevant human cellular models to discover pathways and mechanisms of pathophysiology and using the results to identify single and combination drug treatment, which could be translated into the clinic.

 Questions being addressed in the lab

 - What are the kinases and other druggable targets abnormally regulated in NF2-deficient meningiomas and schwannomas?
 Is there crosstalk between mTOR signaling and other pathways aberrantly activated in NF2-deficient tumor cells?

 - Is dual mTORC1/mTORC2 inhibitor AZD2014 more effective than rapamycin for treating patients with NF2-associated and sporadic meningiomas?